jensbambauer/seriale/site/content/program.md

                       length: 2
                       time: 10:15 | 10:15am
                       type: keynote
-                      details: "Joël Bassaget is taking a look at web series production around the World.
-What is the posi- tion of the format on the global content market and what are its future perspectives?"
+                      details: "Joël Bassaget is taking a look at web series production around the world.
+What is the position of the format on the global content market and what are its future perspectives?"
                       speaker:
                         - name: Joël Bassaget
                           link: joel-bassaget